ramana2074/Deep-Face-Recognition-using-ZFNet/README.md

 of the following facial expressions or configurations: center-light, w/glasses, happy, left-light, w/no glasses, normal, right-light, sad, sleepy, surprised, and wink.
 Note that the image "subject04.sad" has been corrupted and has been substituted by "subject04.normal".
 Dataset : https://www.kaggle.com/datasets/olgabelitskaya/yale-face-database/data

 ## Model Architecture
-The ZFNet-inspired model consists of:
+The ZFNet model consists of:
 1. **Convolutional Layers**:
    - Feature extraction using varying kernel sizes: `7x7`, `5x5`, and `3x3`.
    - Activation: ReLU.